uragecz/json-to-react-form/README.md

 // This is needed only if fields prop is provided formName?: string

-// Layout for input and its label, default is [3,7]. layout?: [number, number]
+// Layout for input and its label, first value is size of label, second is input, default is [3,7]. layout?: [number, number]

 // Defines breakpoint, when layout should be set for mobile / desktop, default is '52em'